 New technology also provides a great opportunity to seniors to stay active in their everyday lives.
 Music from their youth can be played on devices like the home care tablet, which may get them up and moving.
 Video games may appear to be a thing for a much younger group, but they can also help older adults improve their spatial awareness, and memory skills.

 Aside from the physical benefits of exercise, cognitive games might help seniors feel less depressed.
-Physical activity has been shown in research to boost mood and reduce anxiety on several occasions.
+Physical activities for assisted living residents have been shown in research to boost mood and reduce anxiety on several occasions.
 Technology can assist elders in staying active, which is a genuine benefit of modern technology.

 Even for millennials and young baby boomers, smart home technology is still a relatively new item.
 But trends show that it is an up-and-coming tool in senior living.
 Voice-activated smart technology, such as Amazon’s “Hey Alexa,” can provide much-needed control to senior citizens.
 It is one of the revolutionary life-changing technologies for seniors.
 A resident can keep freedom simply by using his or her voice, from turning off the lights to changing the television channel or volume with only a few words.

-There are so many opportunities to take advantage of Life-Changing Technologies for seniors to help enhance their quality of life.
+There are so many opportunities to take advantage of these life-changing technologies for seniors to help enhance their quality of life.
 Improved safety, mobility, and health are just some of the benefits.
-In the next decade, we can easily expect the boomers to enter into the tech savvy group of individuals.
+In the next decade, we can easily expect the boomers to enter into the tech-savvy group of individuals!

 How is technology changing senior care?